What Is a Primary Residence? (And What It’s Not)

 When selling a primary residence home

 - 2-out-of-5-year rule: To qualify for the capital gains exclusion, you must meet the 2-out-of-5-year rule.
-This means you need to have lived in the home as your main house for at least two of the past five years leading up to the sale.
+This means you need to have lived in the home as your primary residence for at least two of the past five years leading up to the sale.
 If you meet this requirement, you can exclude up to the maximum amount of capital gains, even if you didn’t live in the home for the full five years.

-1031 Exchange: There is an exception to the exclusion above that can allow you to write off the capital gains taxes on an investment property that is not a primary residence.
-A 1031 exchange allows you to defer paying capital gains taxes when you swap one investment property for another.
-However, if you convert the property you acquire through a 1031 exchange into your primary home, you won’t qualify for the capital gains tax exclusion if you sell it within five years.
+However, if you convert the property you acquire through a 1031 exchange into your primary residence, you won’t qualify for the capital gains tax exclusion if you sell it within five years.
 To learn more, see our post: 1031 Exchange, Explained.

 What is not considered a primary residence?

 - Flipped homes: A home you purchase with the intent to fix up and resell, known as a flip, is also not considered a primary residence.
-Flipped homes are classified as investment properties, and any profits from selling them will likely be subject to capital gains taxes without the exclusions available to a primary home.
+Flipped homes are classified as investment properties, and any profits from selling them will likely be subject to capital gains taxes without the exclusions available to primary residences.

 Primary residence FAQs